logangator2/proj7-Gcal/README.md

 calendar) and list 'blocking'  (non-transparent) appointments between a start date and an end date for some subset of them.
 Displays busy times and free times within the designated date and time ranges.
+Allows the user to set up a meeting and generates urls for invitees.

 ## Credits